egoldshm/Formula-One-drivers-backend-application/readme.md

 ### Dependencies

-- install MySQL (you can install in localhosy by this [tutorial](https://ladvien.com/data-analytics-mysql-localhost-setup/))
+- install MySQL (you can install in localhost by this [tutorial](https://ladvien.com/data-analytics-mysql-localhost-setup/))
 - Node.js

 ### Installation